ARUN-PS00/idiots-/README.md

 ## Team Contributions
 - ARUN PS : HELP CODE THIS AND  DEBUG AND OVERVIEW
-- NOEL BIJU : IDEA + CODEING AND DEBUG
+- NOEL BIJU : IDEA + CODING AND DEBUG

 ---